On Fridays, HQ Trivia will let you see your friends’ answers during the game

 The idea is that answer sharing mimics what many people do while playing HQ IRL, yelling out answers to their coworkers in the office or sharing with their friends and family in a bar or at home.

-“We understand the power of the crowd and playing together,” said HQ head of product James Ruben.
+“We understand the power of the crowd and playing together,” said HQ product manager James Ruben.
 “That doesn’t necessarily exist everywhere.
 Our goal is to spread that power to people who maybe aren’t playing in the office together.”

 This comes on the heels of HQ’s introduction of “Friends on HQ” from April, which let users see friends playing in the same quiz and see their progress through the game.
 Answer sharing simply takes that a step further.